Valuable Information About The Vatican Museum

 Eating and Drinking in the Vatican Museum

 You are not permitted to bring any alcoholic beverage, and it must be left in the cloakroom.
 The exhibition halls do not allow food or drink, so it is best to leave it all in the cloakroom.
-Food and beverage left in the cloakroom is disposed off.
-If you do feel a little puckish, there are refreshment areas, vending machines, self-service cafeteria, and pizza services available.
+Food and beverage left in the cloakroom are disposed of.
+If you do feel a little puckish, there are refreshment areas, vending machines, a self-service cafeteria, and pizza services available.

 Do not touch artworks